 Careers can take unusual turns in life.
 To think, most didn’t even know who Neil Gorsuch was a year ago.
-Events were put motion; Harry Reid changed the Senate Rules (cracking the door for what was to come), Mitch McConnell played a political game of poker for the ages (love it or hate it), Donald Trump became President of the United States, and another nuclear option was triggered by the Republican Party.
-Think of all the events that had to bounce a certain way for this man to join the highest court in the land.
-Yes, it takes hard work.
-A little luck doesn’t hurt either.
+Events were put in motion; Harry Reid changed the Senate Rules (cracking the door for what was to come), Mitch McConnell played a political game of poker for the ages (love it or hate it), Donald Trump became President of the United States (again, who would have thought that ten years earlier), and another nuclear option was triggered by the Republican Party.
+Think of all the events that had to bounce a certain way for to join the highest court in the land.